Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

-## File Comparison: A Practical Exploration of diff, patch, and Git Commands
+## File Comparison and Patching in Unix Environments and Git

 ## Abstract